- Director: Harry Beaumont

 Yeesh.
 The techniques we are missing so badly here simply couldn’t be integrated with sound filmmaking yet.
 But they were integrated with silent films: compare Harry Beaumont’s direction here with the fluid camera movement and other techniques used in F.W.
 Murnau’s Sunrise, two years earlier, and you get the sense of what the movies lost and had to rediscover all over again with the advent of sound.
 If the performances seem uninspired, it might be because they had to repeat them over and over and over.
 Very early sound recording equipment did not work very well, resulting in the scenes having to be shot repeatedly in order to get the sound recording correct.
 One scene in which Bessie Love plays a ukelele for just a few seconds reportedly took three hours and hundreds of takes to actually shoot.

 I’d have to go back through my lists, but there’s a non-zero chance that The Broadway Melody is the earliest feature sound movie I’ve ever actually sat down and watched.
 In that sense, I do find it interesting in a time capsule sort of way.
 There is slang used in this movie that I’ve honestly never heard before and sometimes kind of wanted footnotes on, in a way that the only slightly later 30s gangster movies (with which a modern viewer would be much more likely to be familiar) do not.
 The girls spend much of the movie in much skimpier outfits than we might be used to at this point (at one point, asked to take on a new part in the show, Queenie is told by a stagehand, “OK, take off your clothes.”
-“I haven’t taken off my clothes in my life!” she responds), because after all this well prior to the institution of anything approaching a Production Code.
-And near the end, when the sisters make up, they hug and then give each other a lengthy kiss right on the mouth that was apparently just a thing ladies in 1929 did but I was definitely not expecting it at that moment.
+“I haven’t taken off my clothes in my life!” she responds), because after all this is well prior to the institution of anything approaching a Production Code.
+And near the end, when the sisters make up, they hug and then give each other a lengthy kiss right on the mouth that was apparently just a thing ladies in 1929 did but I was definitely not expecting at that moment.

 Probably the best performance in the movie is given by Anita Page, a silent star who was known in the late 1920s for possessing “the most beautiful face in Hollywood.”
 Bessie Love, also a big star at the time, received the Oscar nomination, but (again, through no fault of Love’s own) her performance is much more full of over-the-top silliness that completely doesn’t work today.
 This was Anita Page’s first sound movie, though she later said that she preferred to act in silents.
 One of the reasons seems to have been that she preferred to act while blasting “mood music,” something you obviously couldn’t do in a sound movie.
 She retired from acting in 1933 at the age of 23 when MGM (you can tell how early a sound movie this is because the MGM lion doesn’t roar yet, it just kind of sits there) denied her a pay rise, then married Nacio Herb Brown (who composed the music for The Broadway Melody) the next year.
 Page lived to be 98 years old, in the process gaining a reputation as Hollywood royalty as “the Last Star of the Silents.”
 She gave frequent interviews in her old age as a rare first-person source on 1920s Hollywood, and among other feats of longevity was thought to be the last living person who would have been in attendance at the first Academy Awards ceremony.
 She returned to acting in her 90s, appearing in several movies with titles like Creaturealm: From the Dead and Witchcraft XI: Sisters in Blood.